Eschatologue/CM_wiki/docs/gameplay/phb/abilities/dexterity.md

 Dexterity is an Ability Score and a key ability of Rogues, Rangers, Monks, and other wielders of weapon with :weapon-prop-finesse: **Finesse** property.

 Dexterity affects your Acrobatics, Sleight of Hand, and Stealth skills, as well as your attack rolls for ranged weapons and :weapon-prop-finesse: **Finesse** weapons.
-It also affects your Initiative and Armour Class.
+It also affects your **:d20-inv: Initiative**{.d20 } and Armour Class.

 ## Dexterity Checks